 Human Respiratory System

-- The primary organs of the respiratory system are lungs, which carry out this exchange of gases as we breathe.
+- The primary organs of the respiratory system are the lungs, which carry out this exchange of gases as we breathe.

 The respiratory organs in Human are as follow-

-- On the wall of Nosal cavity and Nosal holes, mucous glands are found through which mucus is secreted.
+- On the wall of the Nosal cavity and Nosal holes, mucous glands are found through which mucus is secreted.

-- Dust particles and the microbes are trapped by Nosal hairs and semi-liquid material present in the nose.
+- Dust particles and microbes are trapped by Nosal hairs and semi-liquid material present in the nose.